Eric Edward Khasakhala

 He started his successful political career in 1957, when he was elected secretary of North Nyanza District Congress.
 Moreover, in 1961 he was elected to the legislative Council of Kenya—popularly known as the LegCo—as a representative for the Nyanza North electoral constituency.
 He was later to be elected the first Member of Parliament for Emuhaya in 1963.
 He held the post of a regional vice-president for Western Province, one of the seven regional vice presidencies in postcolonial era Kenya period spanning 1966–1970.

 He was an ardent champion of literacy and early education in Kenya; and was very much at home serving as an Assistant Minister for Education in the early 1960s in Jomo Kenyatta's cabinet.
 During his tenure as an Assistant Minister for Education he spearheaded the restructuring of the early education system infrastructure in embryonic postcolonial Kenya.

 Albeit his relaxed reconciliatory and non-provocative amicable political style, which endeared him to foe and comrade, alike; Khasakhala was an ardently uncompromising advocate of social justice for his Nyole/Nyore people of Bunyore, a subtribe of the Luhya or Bantu Kavirondo, who were being marginalized and their land purloined from them by the more homogeneous and colonial era politically better connected archenemies the Luo tribe or Nilotic Kavirondo.
 Maseno settlement and township was one of the several key flashpoints.
-In 1965 as a member of the House of Representatives at the dawn of independence he successfully defended the location of Maseno as Bunyore, to the chagrin of Okelo Odongo a Luo and fellow member of the legislator; the protagonist engaged in a bitter exchange from which Khasakhala would not backdown.
+In 1965 as a member of the House of Representatives at the dawn of independence, he successfully defended the location of Maseno as Bunyore, to the chagrin of Okelo Odongo a Luo and fellow member of the legislator; the protagonist engaged in a bitter exchange from which Khasakhala would not back down.
 During the debate, another post-independence MP, lawyer Argwings Kodhek a Luo went as far as to claim that Khasakhala was behind the burning of his five houses.

-Khasakhala was a faithful cabinet member in both the Kenyatta and the Moi regimes.
-Regrettably, he was often a political victim of his loyalty to friends and superiors.
-Many have wondered why someone with such an illustrious political career, never made it to a full Cabinet Minister.
+Khasakhala was a cabinet member during the Kenyatta and Moi administrations.
+He maintained his positions through different political leadership changes.
+He did not hold a position as a full Cabinet minister during his career.